nemanja-m/algorithms-and-data-structures/algorithms/kargers-min-cut/README.md

 Implementation for Karger's randomized contraction algorithm for the min cut problem.

-More about Karger's algorithms [here](https://en.wikipedia.org/wiki/Karger%27s_algorithm).
+More about Karger's algorithm [here](https://en.wikipedia.org/wiki/Karger%27s_algorithm).

 # Run